 • Personality traits could explain the decline in IQ – A British behavioral scientist Dr. Michael Daly suggested that personality traits(5) could explain positive non-casual associations between IQ and marijuana use.
 People with higher levels of openness could lead them to seek out different activities such as marijuana use.

 • The sample size was too small – Many other people, including Columbia University’s Dr. Carl Hart, noted that Meier’s study had a very small sample size of heavy users of marijuana.
-The heavy users of marijuana in the study were only 38, which wasn’t high enough to form an accurate conclusion.
+In fact, the heavy users of marijuana in the study were only 38, which wasn’t high enough to form an accurate conclusion.